alejoloaiza/goinstaircbot/README.md

 - `go get -u -v github.com/jinzhu/gorm`

 ## Config file
 You must provide a config file fullpath as unique argument to the program.
-Here(CONFIG.md) you can find a guide on how to configure your config file (CONFIG.md).
+Here(https://github.com/alejoloaiza/goinstaircbot/blob/master/CONFIG.md) you can find a guide on how to set up your config file.

 ## Commands

 Once your bot is configured an joins a channel, you can talk to him on channel or on private message, this are the commands:

  **1) !cmd init follow `<number of new followers>`**
-- `<number of new followers>` give a limit number of followers you want to add.**
+- `<number of new followers>` give a limit number of followers you want to add.
+Try not to add more than 150 contacts by day.
 * **Once the bot recieves this command, it will start doing this steps:**
 * **a) Check the contacts you are following and the media of those contacts.**
 * **b) Check if that media has likes, and see if those likes belong to people with names listed withing the config parameter PreferredNames.**